liferay/liferay-docs/discover/portal/articles/03-advanced-web-content-management/08-staging-page-publication.markdown

 by selecting *Choose Content* in the *Content* section.
 Then click *Change* next to *Date Range*.
 You have several options to choose from:

 -  *All:* publishes content regardless of its creation date.

 -  *From Last Publish Date:* publishes content that was created since the last publish date.

 -  *Date Range:* publishes content based on a specified date range.
-You have the ability to set a start and end date/time window.
-The content that was created within that window of time is published.
+You can set a start and end date/time window.
+The content created within that window of time is published.

 -  *Last:* publishes content based on a set amount of time since the current time.
 For example, you can set the date range to the past 48 hours, starting from the current time.

 Click on *Mark as Ready for Publication*, then click *Publish to Live* &rarr;
 *Now*, and select *Publish* to publish your Bookmarks portlet to the live site.